Memes, Guns and Edgelords

 neo-nazi servers

-Discord has removed over 2,000 extremist servers over the years.
+Discord has removed over 2,000 extremist servers over

 But this is still a systemic problem.
 Unicorn Riot has been documenting and leaking neo-nazi servers since 2016.

-this archive is an exploration into the data journalism project, the Discord Leaks, from the independent media collective Unicorn Riot.
+Leaks, from the independent media collective Unicorn Riot.

 We believed that showing hate speech could dissuade it, that "the goal of getting those ideas out to a wider audience is targeted resistance; that people can’t push back against the monsters they don’t know are there.
 But in shining that spotlight, bigots’ messages spread even further, with the potential for further recruitment, further unpredictable engagement, and further radicalization